ooRexx/ooRexx/samples/windows/oodialog/controls/ToolTip/ReadMe.txt

     ToolTip, add a tool as a rectangular area, create a multiline ToolTip, and create a balloon ToolTip

+    - comboBoxToolTip.rex

+    Shows how to add tool tips to a combo box.
+When the list items in a combo box are longer than the combo box is wide, it is difficult for the user to know what they say.
+The tool tip control is an elegant solution to this problem.
+But, adding tool tips and getting them to work is a little more difficult than one might think.
+This example shows how to do it.

     - customPositionToolTip.rex

     Demonstrates how to do custom positioning of the info tip in a